Onnamission/Marketing-Analytics/README.md

 ### Step 6 - Dashboard

 The dashboard is made using tableau.
 This one only shows customer biography.
+Helps for targeting during marketing campaigns.

 ![customer biography](Dashboards/cust_bio.png)